mjjstockman/hull-college/README.md

 - Many thanks to my mentor for guidance.
 - Thank you to the Code Institute Slack community for their advice.
+- A wonderful [README.md](https://github.com/rebeccatraceyt/KryanLive) by [Rebecca Tracey-Timoney](https://github.com/rebeccatraceyt) was used for inspiration and guidance.

 [Back to top ⇧](#Hull-College)